susketch/datamodeling/README.md

-# Data Moseling with sparkify database for a Music Streaming App
+# Data Modeling with sparkify database for a Music Streaming App

 ## The Project Scope: